Guide to Recovery & Post-Operative Care after Laser Eye Surgery

 Eye makeup, such as mascara, eyeshadow, and eyeliner – or any other products that surround or come near the eye – should be avoided for around seven days.

 In the name of clarity, let’s state immediately: We are talking about alcohol here – not water or tea (both of which are encouraged, by the way).

 It’s no secret that alcohol and surgery aren’t generally a good mix.
 Yet, this is one of the most common questions we’re asked.
 That’s why we decided to create a comprehensive guide to alcohol and laser eye surgery.
 To briefly summarise, however, it is best to avoid it immediately beforehand and for 24 hours afterwards.
 Nonetheless, we recommend that you read the complete guide.

 The Laser Eye Surgery Recovery Timeline & Aftercare Guidance

-It’s slower for LASEK/PRK, and a little faster for ReLEx SMILE.
-As mentioned earlier, there is also a period of adaptation after Laser Blended Vision.
+It’s slower for LASEK/PRK and a little faster for ReLEx SMILE.
+As mentioned above, there is also a period of adaptation after PRESBYOND® Laser Blended Vision.

 The first 24 hours

 - Immediately following the procedure, you’ll notice improvements in your vision.

 - For the first few hours, your vision can be a little foggy or blurry, so rest and keep your eyes closed during this time.